takram-design-engineering/three-geospatial/packages/clouds/README.md

 minShadowLengthStepSize: number = 50
 ```

-Controls the step size for the shadow length ray marching, in meters.
+Controls the step size for the shadow length ray marching in meters.

 #### clouds.maxShadowLengthRayDistance